Logo

 Partnership

-In a partnership, you will share your business’s ownership with another person.
-It’s almost like a sole proprietorship, where the law considers you and your business as the same entities.
+You will share your business’s ownership with another person in a partnership.
+It’s almost like a sole proprietorship, where the law considers you and your business the same entities.

 All partners in a business must legally agree on decision-making, splitting profits, and resolving disputes in the company.
-As a freelance photographer, if you wish to form a partnership, make sure you’re doing it with someone ready to stay for a long time.
+As a freelance photographer, if you wish to form a partnership, ensure you’re doing it with someone ready to stay for a long time.

 Advantages